keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 **Operator Statuses**:

-<ins>Example</ins>

 These are user defined properties for checking the status/state of your operator deployment.
 When you add a status, you typically implement your operator to provide the state/value of the status.

-For example: when we deploy the operator with a specification numpods equal to 3, we expect that there will be three pods that are spun up, all with unique names.
-The status listedpods will need to list the names of the pods currently deployed.
-Our controller logic must implement the functionality required to fullfill the values of listedpods
+<ins>Example</ins>

+*When we deploy our operator, we expect a busybox pod to be spun up, log message, and then spin down after set duration.
+When the pod has reached this state, then the operator will need to set it's status for `expired` and `logged` to `true`.*

 Edit the file `api/v1alpha1/mycrd_types.go` by adding the `expired` and `logged` statuses w/in the `MycrdStatus struct` definition.
 It should look like the following: